 - If you suffer from high blood pressure you should avoid eating capers.
 Excess sodium increases blood volume since it retains water.
 Excess sodium intake could put the body at risk for heart diseases.

 - Another side effect of eating too much capers is the risk of developing osteoporosis.
 Sodium decreases your bone density which causes them to lose strength.
 It also prevents your body from absorbing calcium, which is crucial for building and retaining bone health.
 The weak bone condition often leads to osteoporosis.
 And if you already have osteoporosis, better stay away from capers.

 - Capers should be avoided when you are pregnant or are undergoing any surgery (12).

 Capers are used to bring flavor in a variety of sauces including remoulade or tartare.
 They are great when cooked with cheese.
 Knowing the amazing health benefits, you can add them as a replacement for salt while cooking salmon, chicken, turkey, red meat, vegetable and salad.
 Its tender shoots are also used in different dishes.

 When it comes to capers, the dark green ones in smaller sizes are the best.
 Peppercorn sized capers from southern France are considered the finest capers in the world.

 Capers are usually sold in brine.
 Store them in the fridge.
 You must ensure that they stay dipped in brine so that they do not get dry.

+Hope you liked our post on benefits of capers.
 So what are you waiting for?
 Add capers to your diet for their health benefits and delicious taste.
 Share your thoughts in the comments section below.